Christian Zen - a New Religion?

 This happened for the first time in Buddhism history.

-It took only several month until Yamada allowed some Christian students to teach Zen.
+It took some years until Yamada gave permission to some of his Christian students to teach Zen.

 An Introduction to Zen Buddhism